 - The first step in making Beef Stroganoff is to brown the stew meat in ghee or avocado oil.
 Browning the meat will help give the dish depth and richness.

 - Second, the mushrooms, onions, shallots and garlic are sautéed with the beef until soft and tender.
-The beef stock is added and the dish is simmered for just over an hour or until the beef is tender and falls apart slightly.
+The beef stock is added, and the dish is simmered for just over an hour or until the beef is tender and falls apart slightly.

 - Then lite coconut milk is added towards the end to give the beef stroganoff some creaminess.
 Since this meal does not contain milk or cream, it will not be very thick.
-Tapioca starch is mixed with water creating a slurry which helps thicken the beef stroganoff.
+Tapioca starch is mixed with water creating a slurry that helps thicken the beef stroganoff.